rakzcs/cookbook/Caramelized Onion and Bean Sauce.md

 5. **Simmer:** Add double cream and simmer for 5 minutes.
 6. **Season:** Add lemon juice, and adjust seasoning.
 7. **Garnish and Serve:** Top with chopped herbs if desired.

-Enjoy this rich and savory sauce, perfect for a comforting meal.